THE FIRST TIMER’S GUIDE TO ZOZOBRA

 In 2021, the Decades Project returned to send Zozobra on a visit to the totally rad times of the mixtape 1980s until he was gone-gone-gone!

-What’s the 411 for 2022?
-Zozobra will bounce into the 1990’s with a party that will absolutely be da bomb!
+The 411 for 2022?
+The Zozobra New Mexico cultural festival bounced right into the 1990’s with a party that was absolutely da bomb for a record crowd!

 How To Be An Expert Gloom Burner